Perthys/CustomMethods/README.md

 **How To Remove**

-> You can easily remove the method by calling the returned function.\n
+> You can easily remove the method by calling the returned function.

 ```lua
 local Namecall = CustomNameCalls:CreateGlobalMethod(":PrintOutFullName()", function(self, ...)